miniflux/v1/docs/tests.markdown

 ```

 Some tests don't run with every browser.
-You have to exclude those tests by using the ```--exclude-group``` commandline parameter.
-The following exclude groups exists:
+You have to exclude those tests by using the ```--exclude-group``` command line parameter.
+The following exclude groups exist:

 * moz_unsupported (Due to https://github.com/SeleniumHQ/selenium/issues/386)
 * ie_unsupported (Due to https://code.google.com/p/selenium/issues/detail?id=4973)